Belize Wildlife & Birds

 These large areas of tropical rainforest provide a huge diversity of species and opportunities to see animals living in their natural habitat.

 The forest floor is home to peccaries (wild pig), deer and the unusual Baird's Tapir.
-The treetops provide food for troupes of black howler monkeys and crocodiles can be found lurking in lagoons and rivers.
+The treetops provide food for troops of black howler monkeys and crocodiles can be found lurking in lagoons and rivers.
 The Jaguar and Puma are native to Belize, as well as lesser known cats such as Margay and Ocelot, but as they are nocturnal creatures sightings are rare.

 The mangrove and sea grass on the coastline and cayes provide a feeding ground for the rare and elusive West Indian Manatee, and further offshore the Belize Barrier Reef hosts a vast array of tropical fish, nurse sharks, rays, turtles, dolphins, whale sharks and other unusual marine species.